Community language collections

 Italian storytime is held at Coburg Library monthly at 10.30 am on the following dates:

-Urdu storytime is held at Fawkner Library monthly at 10.30 am on the following dates:
+Turkish storytime is held at monthly at Glenroy Library at 10.30 am on the following dates:

 Events celebrating the diversity of Merri-bek are regularly held at Merri-bek Libraries.
 These include cooking demonstrations, dance and musical performances, personal experiences, and celebrating significant dates.
 You can see what cultural events are coming up at Merri-bek Libraries on our Library activities and events page.